 Species-area curves are widely considered to be of fundamental ecological significance (Rosenzweig 1995; Lomolino 2001; Ney-Nifle and Mangel 2000; Driver et al. 2003).
 This significance is typically interpreted as follows: the parameters of a species-area curve fitted to data from some coherent ecological entity are a property of that entity.
 In that sense, a simple curve summarises the spatial pattern of species richness.
-In particular, one should be able to predict species richness simply from area, which would be very useful in conservation management (Driver et al. 2003).
-The area in question may vary from small ($< 10^2 \text{ km}^2$) to large ($> 10^6 \text{ km}^2$), spanning the range from land-scapes to continents.
+In particular, one should be able to predict species richness simply from area.
+This would be very useful in conservation management (Driver et al. 2003).
+The areas in question span the range from landscapes ( $< 10^2 \text{ km}^2$ ) to continents( $> 10^6 \text{ km}^2$ ).